WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

-* Community manager work - newsletter, meeting notes, engage@turing students.
+* Community manager work - newsletter, meeting notes, helping engage@turing students.
 * Started work on data paper template and drawing info together.
 * Turing way chapter - finishing off social media section and formating in Github.
 Should be ready to merge by the end of this week.
 * Been listening to Open Repo Conf this week.